KevinDaGame/VoxelSniper-Reimagined/README.md

 Minecraft Version
 ------------------
-VoxelSniper was built against the Bukkit 1.15.2 API.
+VoxelSniper was built against the Bukkit 1.18.1 API.

- - Minecraft 1.15.2 [Tested on SpigotMC, release 6.0.0]
+ - Minecraft 1.18

 Compilation
 -----------
-Pre-compiled JARs are available in releases.
-Latest release is `6.0.0`.
+Pre-compiled JARs are available in releases..

 We use Maven to handle dependencies.